 If you do experience side effects, these are likely to include:

 If you do experience side effects while taking Cerazette, they are usually short-lived.
 Keep hydrated by drinking lots of water and eat properly to reduce headaches and nausea.
 Painkillers can be taken if you are getting headaches, but these side effects usually disappear once your body gets used to Cerazette.

 Cerazette is not suitable for women who:

-There are certain types of medication which can interact with Cerazette and cause it to become ineffective.
+Certain types of medication can interact with Cerazette and cause it to become ineffective.
 These are: